readyready15728/misc/r-notes.md

 ```
 * `verboseIter=TRUE` as an argument to `trainControl` will enable progress
   tracking during runs of `train`.
+* Tidyverse packages include `glimpse()` which gives a quick rundown of a
+tibble (or presumably a regular dataframe too).
 * I still don't fully understand, but refer to page 11 of `R for Data
 Science`, 2nd Edition (O'Reilly) for how to get single vs. multiple
 estimated lines for `geom_smooth()` being used with `color` or the like.